statox/statox.github.io/src/notes/git-commits.md

 _Reminder on zsh escape `^` in `HEAD^` with `HEAD\^`_

-Remove the last commit of the history completely **and discard changes**

-    git reset --hard HEAD^

 Remove the last commit from history but keep the working tree

     git reset HEAD^

+Remove the last commit of the history completely **and discard changes**

+    git reset --hard HEAD^ # THIS DISCARDS CHANGES

 ### Sign an older commit in your branch